Bayard Rustin LGBT and Social Justice Themed Living Community

 • Monthly community nights with guest speakers, social justice education, and fun activities

 • One-on-One coaching with LGBT Center staff: may include academic support, mentorship, student involvement, and leadership development opportunities

 • Service and mutual aid opportunities to make a positive impact in our local community

 The program's namesake, Bayard Rustin, was a key advisor to Dr. Martin Luther King Jr. and organized the 1963 March on Washington.
 He was deeply committed to the principles of nonviolence as an activist, and taught them to King and other leaders.
 Because of his identity as a gay man, his contributions to the Civil Rights Movement were sometimes hidden or overlooked.

-Everyone is welcome to apply.
-The benefits of living in the community include intentional programs and conversations about LGBT identity and social justice, community-led service projects and activities, and the chance to build a strong network of support.
+The Rustin community is open to any student who has a passion for social justice and LGBTQ+ advocacy.
+The benefits of living in the community include intentional programs and conversations about LGBTQ+ identity and social justice, community-led service projects and activities, and the chance to build a strong network of support.